tryton/tryton/doc/usage/process.rst

 .. tip::

-   The invoices that have been generated from the sale can be found using the sale's :guilabel:`Invoices` link or the :guilabel`Invoices` item found in the sale's :guilabel:`Open related records` menu.
+   The invoices that have been generated from the sale can be found using the sale's :guilabel:`Invoices` link or the :guilabel:`Invoices` item found in the sale's :guilabel:`Open related records` menu.

 .. _Handling shipment and invoice exceptions: